BTantillo/Employee-Tracker/README.md

 ## Purpose

-*To create a database that tracks employee data that is run through the command line.
+*To create a database that a business can use to tracks employee data, such as their roles or department they work in, that can be accessed and run through the command line.

 ## Built With